 63. Develop Your Entrepreneurial SkillsGiven the new ways to make money or set up a business online, more people are now finding themselves in a position where they need to make business decisions.
 Entrepreneurial skills will help you interact with clients, interact with colleagues, or plan the next move for your career or business.
 Key entrepreneurial skills include communication, planning, critical thinking, problem-solving, teamwork, leadership, financial skills, and business management.
 A simple web search will reveal loads of different entrepreneurship courses that you can access online.
 These are the perfect places to boost your knowledge of the business world.

 64. Get Computer LiterateComputer literacy has nothing to do with words, by the way.
 It simply means how good you are at using computers and related devices, along with the software that’s on them.
-Everyone should have a good knowledge of common cloud platforms like Google Drive, Docs, and Sheets.
-Meanwhile, typing at a good speed is essential for many lines of work post-COVID-19, especially as many industries begin to move online.
+It is crucial for everyone to possess a solid understanding of common cloud platforms such as Google Drive, Docs, and Sheets.
+Moreover, achieving proficiency in fast typing has become indispensable in various professional domains post-COVID-19, especially with the increasing shift of many industries to online operations.
 Hand placement and posture can make a big difference to your type speed, and you can take tutorials whenever you use a new computer program or piece of software.
 Should that fail, Udemy and LinkedIn offer straightforward and practical computer skills courses.

 65. Think About CybersecurityFollowing on from the previous skill, cybersecurity is something that you need to have at least a basic knowledge of — particularly if you’ve started working remotely from a laptop or home computer.
 That’s because cyber-threats are increasing post-pandemic, and a lot of hackers are targeting people who are using hardware that doesn’t have adequate safety software in place.
 You should always have antivirus or anti-malware installed on your device(s).
 Symantec’s Norton, McAfee, and Avast’s AVG are among the best antivirus software on the market.
 Elsewhere, you should educate yourself about the correct practices around staying safe from hackers, phishing attacks, and protecting your data.